 Indemnity insurance is a contractual agreement between the policyholder and the insurance carrier that states that, for the exchange of premium from the policyholder, the insurance company will pay for financial losses that happen in a covered claim.

 To indemnify someone is to compensate them for any harm or loss that happens.
 When it comes to insurance, indemnity can also mean to secure from legal liability for operations or actions.
 As such, an indemnity insurance policy pays for damages that happen in a covered loss.
-[Looking for insurance for your business?
-Check out the best insurance providers for various types of policies.]

 While most insurance policies are considered an indemnity agreement, only certain professions are required to get indemnity insurance, which is often in the form of malpractice or errors and omissions insurance.
 It usually applies to professional service providers who might make an error that results in loss or harm for the client who needs indemnity insurance.

 These are some common professions that are required to get indemnity insurance:

 While these professionals must obtain professional liability insurance in order to maintain their license, every business can benefit from indemnity insurance, whether for professional services or other business liability or commercial property needs.

 For example, a shoe store experiences a fire in its storage room.
 It loses $15,000 worth of inventory, and the building it is leasing suffers $50,000 worth of damages.
 The shoe store owner has a commercial property insurance policy and is indemnified of the losses, meaning the property owner gets the building repaired and the store owner gets reimbursed for his inventory.